Standard 2.1

 To enable this, RTOs are expected to, prior to enrolment:

-• inform prospective students about the extent of support services available (including the limits of an RTO’s ability to respond to individual needs) to allow prospective students opportunity to decide if the RTO is able to meet their needs
+- inform prospective students about the extent of support services available (including the limits of an RTO’s ability to respond to individual needs) to provide prospective students with the opportunity to decide if the RTO is able to meet their needs

 The system that is needed to review skills and competencies (and provide necessary advice to prospective students) will depend on the nature of the training product, the RTO’s context and the student cohort.
 For example, different strategies will be required by an RTO seeking to enrol a student in a one-year, full-time program compared to an RTO seeking to enrol a student in a low cost, short duration, online course.
 In each case, the strategies for reviewing skills and competencies (and providing relevant advice) should be adapted and proportionate to the context.